DanTheMan827/3DSafe/README.md

 # If you forget your PIN
 Because everything to do with 3DSafe is in NAND, you cannot remove the PIN lock or change the PIN until you have already got past the request for the PIN.
 For this reason, a bypass is included.
 This involves getting your console-specific OTP, placing it at /otp.bin on your 3DS SD card, and then booting.
 3DSafe will detect the presence of the OTP file and bypass the PIN request, allowing you to change the PIN and boot the console.

-*Note: otp.bin verification is not yet implemented.
-Currently, any file called 'otp.bin' will trigger the PIN bypass.*

 # You must safeguard your PIN and your OTP.bin
 I cannot stress this enough.
 If you install 3DSafe, forget your PIN and lose your OTP, your 3DS will be a brick.
 There is absolutely no way to circumvent the PIN request without the OTP.bin.
 The only thing you would be able to do in this situation would be to hardmod your 3DS and use the hardmod to write a NAND backup which does not have 3DSafe installed (or one in which you know the PIN).
 If you forget your PIN, lose your OTP.bin and don't have a NAND backup you can restore using a hardmod, your 3DS will be *permanently bricked*.